ravitripathi/ravitripathi.github.io/_posts/2023-07-23-Analyzing-ipa-Files-Threads-App.md

 ## Inspecting contents of the application

-Right click on the application "Barcelona", and select "Show Package Contents"
+Right-click on the application "Barcelona", and select "Show Package Contents"

 ![Application Content](/assets/postAssets/applicationcontent.png)

-We finally arrive at the contents of the application.
+We finally arrived at the contents of the application.
 Lot of interesting items lying around.

 ![Package Contents](/assets/postAssets/appcontents.png)

 ### Assets

 Loads of assets.
 First up, we see the compiled contents of `xcassets`, which show up under `Assets.car`.
-While there is no direct way of accessing the contents inside this file, [Samra](https://github.com/SerenaKit/Samra), and open sourced macOS app, makes it a breeze to inspect contents of Asset Catalogues.
+While there is no direct way of accessing the contents inside this file, [Samra](https://github.com/SerenaKit/Samra), an open-source macOS app, makes it a breeze to inspect the contents of Asset Catalogues.

 ![Asset Contents](/assets/postAssets/assetcontents.png)

-It contains the usual suspects (icons used across the app), along with some icons indicating payment related features.
+It contains the usual suspects (icons used across the app), along with some icons indicating payment-related features.

 A lot of font files as well.
-The Cosmopolitan Script is a looks pretty interesting.
+The Cosmopolitan Script looks pretty interesting.

 ![Fonts](/assets/postAssets/threadfonts.png)